xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - isEnabled
 - isConfigurable

-Since multiple boards can be supported by an xCDL component repository, it makes no sense to have all existing boards in use during the configuration process, but only the board required for the application.
+Since multiple platfomrs/boards can be supported by an xCDL component repository, it makes no sense to have all existing platforms in use during the configuration process, but only the platforms required for the current targets, application or tests.
 Loading a package automatically loads all parent packages, recursively.
 Packages not loaded are not presented in the xCDL configuration tools.